Sponsored by Seibu Holdings Inc.

 This site explains how to take the train (buy a ticket, find the platform, find its seat, etc.).

-Seibu Railways offer you a day passes to visit Kawagoe from Tokyo, check out all information through here.
+Seibu Railways offer you a day passes to visit Kawagoe from Tokyo, check out all information here.

 Original article by Clémentine Cintré